docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ![Google Docs ready for Merging](images/image-6.png)
 6. **Merging the Docs** - When the input is ready, click on the **Merge Docs** button.
 The documents with the Merge Docs flag set to *Yes* will be merged together and a new Google Docs will be created.
 The final output Google Document will be opened automatically in the new tab for your easier access.

-**Note:** When you merge the Google Docs using this add-on, the original files are unchanged and kept intact.
+**Note:** When you combine multiple Google Docs into one using this add-on, the original files are unchanged and kept intact.
 Only the contents are read and merged into the destination document.

 ## Merging Various Document Formats with Google Docs